Leicester vs Tottenham: Premier League fixture postponed following Covid-19 outbreak

-Tottenham's Premier League match against Leicester on Thursday has been postponed due to Covid-19 outbreaks, Sky Sports News has been told.
+Leicester's Premier League match against Tottenham on Thursday has been postponed due to a Covid-19 outbreak in the Foxes' squad.

-It is the third consecutive postponement involving Tottenham, after their Europa Conference League match against Rennes and last weekend's Premier League game against Brighton were also called off.
+The postponement comes after Leicester made a second request to the Premier League for the match to be cancelled, having confirmed more positive coronavirus cases on Thursday morning.

-Those postponements came after a total of eight players and five members of staff tested positive at the north London club had tested positive for Covid-19.
+Leicester manager Brendan Rodgers said on Wednesday that it was "disappointing" that the Premier League had rejected an initial request from the Foxes for the fixture to be postponed.

 - Potter: PL rejected Wolves postponement request